Common Questions

 - No — electric cars are actually simpler to drive than conventional petrol cars.
 There are no gears to change and no clutch to manage.
 Most learners find the adjustment straightforward, and starting in an EV means you're building habits on a vehicle that represents how most cars are heading.

-- When you pass your test in an automatic vehicle, your licence is restricted to automatics only — you cannot legally drive a manual car on it.
-If you later want to drive a manual, you'd need a separate test.
-For most people today, this is a practical choice: EVs and modern automatic vehicles are increasingly common, and many learners never need a manual licence.
+- When you pass your test in an automatic vehicle, your licence is restricted to automatic cars only, so you cannot legally drive a manual on it.
+If you later want to drive a manual, you'd need to take a separate manual test.
+For most people today this is a practical choice: EVs and modern automatics make up a growing share of the cars on the road, and many drivers never need a manual licence at all.

 - 03Are automatic driving lessons easier than manual?